mshokrnezhad/iLunarLander/README.md

    - Update target networks: $\theta' \leftarrow \tau \theta + (1 - \tau) \theta'$ and $\omega' \leftarrow \tau \omega + (1 - \tau) \omega'$.
 ***

 This process is implemented in [main.py](DDPG/main.py).
-The actor and critic networks, defined in [DDPG_Networks.py](DDPG/DDPG_Networks.py), leverage PyTorch for model building and optimization.
-The replay buffer and other utility functions are defined in [DDPG_Utils.py](DDPG/DDPG_Utils.py).
+The actor and critic networks, defined in [ADN.py](DDPG/ADN.py) and [CDN.py](DDPG/CDN.py) respectively, leverage PyTorch for model building and optimization.
+The replay buffer is defined in [Memory.py](DDPG/Memory.py), and the noise

 ### Outcomes